harshitabhambhani/100-days-verification-challenge/day-14/README.md

 - **Pros:** Forwarding reduces the number of stalls; reordering can improve efficiency.
 - **Cons:** Forwarding increases hardware complexity; stalling reduces performance.

-## 3. Identifying Pipelining Hazards in Instruction Sequences
+## 3. Identify the pipelining hazards (also tell the sub-category e.g., Data hazard - WAW) in below sequence of instructions.
+Explain why these instructions are resulting in pipelining hazard.

 ### a.
 Sequence: `SUB R1, R4, R3` and `ADD R1, R2, R3`